 Volatility and market declines are stressful.
-But keep in mind that while the stock market may be down significantly, your portfolio may be made up of both stocks, bonds, and other assets that are designed to work together to decrease overall losses in times like these.
+Keep in mind that while the stock market may be down significantly, your portfolio may be made up of stocks, bonds, and other assets that are designed to work together to decrease overall losses in times like these.

 Talk to your Advisor